n-jcbz/NA2FLAC/README.md

 ## Requirements

 - Windows 10 or later
-- **WPF build:** is self-contained and does not require you to install the .NET 8 runtime.
+- **WPF build:** requires .NET 8 runtime.
+If you do not have it installed, the program will automatically provide a link.
 - No separate install needed for ffmpeg/ffprobe/vgmstream — they are bundled in `dependencies` by the installer.

 ---